-- EVM machine’s initial version was displayed to the public at various Government Exhibitions organized in six different cities throughout Tamil Nadu.
+- The EVM machine’s initial version was displayed to the public at various Government Exhibitions organized in six different cities throughout Tamil Nadu.

-- In 1982 EVM was first used for a limited number of voting booths in the election of Paravur constituency in Kerala.
+- In 1982 EVM was first used for a limited number of voting booths in the election of the Paravur constituency in Kerala.

-- In 1989 EVM was approved by Election Commission of India in partnership with Electronics Corporation of India Limited.
+- In 1989 EVM was approved by the Election Commission of India in partnership with Electronics Corporation of India Limited.

 Advantages of EVM

 - EVM reduces the chance of doubtful or invalid votes

 - EVM provides a faster way than the conventional method of calculating votes.
 It preserves the effort and money of the election staff.